 CRM provides discretionary investment advisory services to various types of clients, as detailed further under Item 7: Types of Clients, including but not limited to separately managed accounts ("SMAs"), a family of mutual funds (the "CRM Mutual Funds"), UCITS (the "Cramer Rosenthal McGlynn UCITS PLC"), private funds, and as subadviser to the CRM Small/Mid Cap Value Collective Investment Trust ("CIT"), as well as other U.S. and non-U.S. products that pursue several different value equity strategies, including portfolios that invest primarily in small cap value securities, small/mid cap value securities, and mid cap value securities, in addition to an "all cap" strategy as well as a long/short "hedged" strategy.
-CRM also provides non-discretionary investment advisory services to certain clients which receive CRM's investment model(s) for its various investment strategies (the "Model Delivery Program sponsors similar to its management of the same strategies implemented for CRM's discretionary managed accounts.
+CRM also provides non-discretionary investment advisory services to certain clients which receive CRM's investment model(s) for its various investment strategies (the "Model Delivery Clients").
+As a general matter, CRM manages such investment strategies which are provided to certain Model Delivery Program sponsors similar to its management of the same strategies implemented for CRM's discretionary managed accounts.
 For Model Delivery Clients, CRM personnel support the financial institution sponsoring the program (the "Sponsor") and not any underlying clients or investors of the Sponsor.
+In certain instances, CRM may engage third party service providers to assist in its provision of services to clients, including but not limited to outsourced trading and account onboarding and maintenance services.
 See Item 7: Types of Clients, for additional information.